wavefrontHQ/docs/pages/doc/application_monitoring_service_map.md

     1. Table view: Click **Service Map** for a specific service.
     1. Grid view: Click **Actions** > **View Service Map** for a specific service.

-Let's walk through the following scenario and get a quick overview of the application map.
+Let's walk through the following scenario and get a quick overview of the service map.

 ### Add More Services